Getting Married In New Zealand - New Zealand Wedding Guide

-The currency in New Zealand is the New Zealand dollar, and the average cost of a wedding in New Zealand is 30,000 NZD.
-Whist that may be the average, it is possible to have a wedding for around $5,000–10,000 NZD by cutting down on the number of guests, choosing a cheaper venue and opting for budget catering.
+The currency in New Zealand is the New Zealand dollar, and the average cost of a wedding in New Zealand is around $30,000 NZD.
+Whilst that may be the average, it is possible to have a wedding for around $5,000–10,000 NZD by cutting down on the number of guests, choosing a cheaper venue and opting for budget catering.

 A mixture of cash and card payments is recommended in New Zealand – ATMs are readily available in most urban areas.
 Most payments you will make for your wedding will have card facilities.
 All registry offices will accept over the counter payments by cash cheque and card.

 |The following notes are not comprehensive and are intended as a guide only.
 Before planning your wedding in New Zealand we strongly advise you to contact the New Zealand embassy in your home country or your country's embassy in New Zealand to obtain up-to-date legal requirements.|

 Anybody can marry in New Zealand as long as they are legally free to marry.
 You will, however, need to apply for a visitor visa before your arrival.